doctorfree/kitty-control/README.md

 Press *Enter* to select the highlighted option.

 Some of the main menu options bring up a submenu from which to further select.
-For example, to view detailed information on a `kitty` window, select `L` or `List Windows` from the main menu.
+For example, to view detailed information on a `kitty` window, select `w` or `List Windows` from the main menu.
 This brings up a submenu that lists the `kitty` windows along with a fuzzy selection dialog using `fzf`.
 Select a window and detailed information on that window will be displayed.
 A similar